 - Make sure to study the Apostrophe section as it’s a common mistake in college-level English courses.

 - When you see an abbreviation, make sure that you know what dates are abbreviated.

 - Review the Comma rules for Quotations and lists of items.

 - Remember that there are two sets of homophones and they’re often confused.

 A great way to study Grammar is to read a lot, so practice reading the newspaper as if you were going back in time – without an Internet connection!

 Hesi A2 Grammar Practice Test Resource

 Where you can find the HESI A2 practice test resource?
-We highly recommend that you use our HESI exam training website with a complete HESI A2 study guide and practice tests with explanation, and short assessments to measure your understanding.
+We highly recommend that you use our HESI exam training website with a complete HESI A2 study guide and practice tests with explanations, and short assessments to measure your understanding.
 It can help you prepare for exam day by giving you a strong grammar foundation.

 Thousand of HESI A2 practice questions and various full practice test will help you boost your knowledge and get 100% familiar with the test format.
 Take it now!

 CISM vs CISSP: Which Certification Should I Take in 2022?